caw024/HappyHour/README.md

 # HappyHour
 ## Calvin Aw, Kendrick Liang and Zane Wang
+# APCS1 pd02

 ### SUDOKU SOLVER

 Plan:
-We intend to use a sudoku puzzle from online, and use an algorithm to try to solve the sudoku puzzle.
+We intend to use a sudoku puzzle from online, and make an algorithm to solve the sudoku puzzle.
 Because sudoku is a recursive puzzle, the algorithm will be relatively simple.
 However, we will have to account for all the rows, columns, and 3 by 3 sections of the puzzle.